shainedl/portfolio-website/posts/cornell-tech-guide.md

 ## Are there any scholarships?

 I was afforded 2 scholarships.
 One was a merit-based scholarship that Cornell Tech offered me along with my acceptance.
 This did not require a separate scholarship application.
 The other was through Women in Technology and Entrepreneurship in New York (WiTNY).
-They offer 3 scholarships each year to those that identify as women and are in the Computer Science, Operation Research, and Electrical Engineering programs specifically for Cornell Tech.
+WiTNY offers 3 scholarships each year to those that identify as women and are in the Computer Science, Operation Research, and Electrical Engineering programs specifically for Cornell Tech.
 They send you an application after you apply.
 I am not sure how applying at later rounds affects the likelihood of getting a scholarship.

 ## What is WiTNY / Break Through Tech?